Ronni Ancona

-Veronica "Ronni" Jane Ancona (born 4 July 1966) is a British actress, comedian, impressionist and writer best known for The Big Impression, which she co-wrote and starred in and was, for four years, one of BBC One's top-rated comedy programmes, winning numerous awards, including a BAFTA in 2003.
-Ancona also starred in the first series of the BAFTA-winning ITV series The Sketch Show.
-Ancona has appeared in the BAFTA-winning Last Tango in Halifax since its creation in 2012.
+Veronica Jane Ancona is a British actor, comedian, impressionist, and writer.
+She co-wrote and starred in The Big Impression which was, for four years, one of BBC One's top-rated comedy programmes, winning a BAFTA in 2003.
+Ancona also starred in the first series of the ITV series The Sketch Show.
+Ancona has appeared in the Last Tango in Halifax since its creation in 2012.
 She is a co-director, alongside Sally Phillips and Nick Hamson, of the production company Captain Dolly.